cfreude/renderscore/README.md

 ## Description

 An implementation of the renderscore.
-It enables the comparison of MC rendering algorithm (using Mitsuba).
+It enables the comparison of MC rendering algorithms (using Mitsuba) as outlined in the corresponding [technical report](https://www.cg.tuwien.ac.at/research/publications/2020/freude_2020_rs/).

 ## Getting Started